Profile information

 Workawayers stay in a private bedroom with a full private bathroom inside the main house.
 The room is clean, comfortable, and quiet — a great place to relax after a day on the farm.
 You’ll also have access to shared spaces like the kitchen, living room, laundry area, and a swimming pool (open April through November).
 Night swimming in the summer is a favorite way to unwind!

 There’s also a TV in the bedroom and high-speed fiber optic Wi-Fi, so you can stream, work remotely, or stay connected as needed.
-We live in a safe, rural area with plenty of peace and privacy, but you’ll also be just an hour from New Orleans, Gulf Coast beaches, and casinos — perfect for a weekend adventure.
+We live in a safe, rural area with plenty of peace and privacy, but you’ll also be just an hour from New Orleans, Gulf Coast beaches, and casinos — perfect for a day trip.
+Also fairly close by are Alabama and Florida panhandle beaches, perfect for a weekend adventure.

 That said — this is very much an animal home.
 There are usually around 10 dogs living in the house, along with a parrot and two parakeets, so it can get noisy and lively during the day.
-If you're not comfortable around animals (especially dogs of all sizes and personalities), this likely isn’t the right fit.
+If you're not comfortable around animals (especially dogs of all sizes and personalities) or have a fear of animals in any way, this isn’t the right fit.
 MUST love dogs — seriously.
 You’re even welcome to have a dog sleep in your room if you'd like a snuggle buddy — totally up to you!

 Meals are included.
 I’m happy to accommodate vegan, vegetarian, and pescatarian diets.
-You're welcome to help yourself in the kitchen and join in cooking if you enjoy it!
+I don't often get time to cook, so you're welcome to help yourself in the kitchen anytime.
+I message guests for dietary and food preferences so I can stock the kitchen accordingly prior to their arrival.

-I ask for around 4–5 hours of help per day, five days a week, with plenty of flexibility depending on the weather, projects, and your energy levels.
+I ask for around 3–5 hours of help per day, five or 6 days a week, with plenty of flexibility depending on the weather, projects, and your energy levels.
 We can usually work out a schedule that gives you time to rest, explore the area, or even head into New Orleans or the nearby beaches on your days off.

 Quiet hours are typically from midnight to 7 AM, though I’m often a night owl myself — so a little late-night TV or quiet conversation is fine as long as everyone’s respectful.